-WWII shipwrecks vanish from Pacific Ocean
+British, Dutch WWII shipwrecks vanish from Pacific Ocean

 In 2015, the New Straits Times reported that groups of divers disguised as fishermen were illegally stripping sunken WWII ships for metals such as aluminum, brass and steel.

-Alongside the Dutch war wrecks, scavengers have been stripping two sunken British Royal Naval vessels, the HMS Prince of Wales and the HMS Repulse since 2012, according the British newspaper The Telegraph.
+Alongside the Dutch war wrecks, scavengers have been stripping two sunken British Royal Naval vessels, the HMS Prince of Wales and the HMS Repulse since 2012, according to British newspaper The Telegraph.

 The ships' propellers are made of phosphor bronze, which according to the Telegraph report is worth around $4,700 per ton.
 Each ship propeller weighs in at an estimated 15 tons.

 "The UK government condemns the unauthorized disturbance of any wreck containing human remains," a spokesperson from the British Ministry of Defense, told CNN in a statement.